 Finally, Vinga was on the horizon.
 We had to pass through a narrow channel, guarded by a grumpy harbormaster.

 We stopped in Styrsö for a delightful lunch, though it started to cloud over.
-The weather was still beautiful for mid-September, so we sat out on the patio and enjoyed a local brew.
+Considering it was mid-September, though, the weather was still beautiful and we sat out on the patio and enjoyed a local brew.

 On our way back to the boat, my companions got it in their head that they could catch some of the tiny little fish swimming around.
 They got lucky on the first try and got some but could never replicate it—we cooked and ate them on the boat a little later, though it was only a few bites apiece.
 It felt like we’d earned them!